OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 Morrowind content files
 -----------------------

-Using our content files is recommended for projects that are intended to used with the OpenMW engine.
+Using our content files is recommended for projects that are intended to use the OpenMW engine.
 However, some players might wish to still use the original Morrowind engine.
 In addition thousands of *ESP*/*ESM* files were created since 2002, some of them with really outstanding content.
 Because of this OpenMW CS simply has no other choice but to support *ESP*/*ESM* files.
-If you decid to choose *ESP*/*ESM* file instead of using our own content file types you are most likely aimng at compatibility with the original engine.
-This subject is covered in it own chapter of this manual.
+If you decide to choose *ESP*/*ESM* file instead of using our own content file types you are most likely aiming at compatibility with the original engine.
+This subject is covered in its own chapter of this manual.

 ..
 TODO This paragraph sounds weird

 The actual creation of new files is described in the next chapter.
 Here we are going to focus only on the details you need to know in order to create your first OpenMW CS file while fully understanding your needs.
-For now let’s jut remember that content files are created inside the user directory in the the ``data`` subdirectory (that is the one special data directory mentioned earlier).
+For now let’s just remember that content files are created inside the user directory in the the ``data`` subdirectory (that is the one special data directory mentioned earlier).